 It ends a short distance on at Blair Street.
 Turn right on Blair, then take an immediate left on Station Boulevard.
 Follow Station Boulevard right to the end where there’s a bike path that takes you through to Ring Road.

-Turn left on Ring Road, which rings around our first destination – the Ottawa Hospital General Campus!
+Turn left on Ring Road that rings around our first destination – the Ottawa Hospital General Campus!

 For those interested in continuing on further into Ottawa South, exit the Ring Road at the first left which is a car entrance to the grounds of the hospital.
 Turn right on Roger Guindon Avenue, and follow it all the way to Smyth Road.
 Across Smyth you will see the start of another bike path.
 This one is really great, because it travels right across Ottawa South through mostly green space all the way to Walkley Road, and goes past the very impressive Kilborn allotment gardens.
 Our journey ends here, however for those that wish to travel even further south there are bike lanes along Conroy Road as far as Hunt Club Road.
 Have a great commute!